 New Balance 3190 v2 Review Facts

-The first update to any line of trainer often reveal significant detriments of the first edition.
+The first update to any line of trainer often reveals significant detriments of the first edition.
 While some eager runners may snatch up the latest line the moment they hit the market, the more experienced wait until the second or even third edition of a line (if they get that far) before taking the purchasing plunge.
 Some updates may feature drastic revisions while others just tweak an already successful formula.
 With this in mind, the New Balance 3190 v2 is the update to the starting series that had found a solid support base of runners who found the first edition a quality trainer.

 As such, the updates to the 3190 v2 are minimal; if it ain’t broke, after all.
 One major update is in its upper’s synthetic mesh construction, where the ventilation holes have become smaller but more numerous.
 In addition, the mesh has become softer, providing more durability while still retaining the excellent breathability of the first edition.
 Also improved is the protection afforded for the toe.
-In the first edition it was made of a rigid plastic.
-In the 3190 v2 it has been replaced with a rubber material that allows for flexibility.
+In the first edition, it was made of a rigid plastic.
+In the 3190 v2, it has been replaced with a rubber material that allows for flexibility.
 This improved toe protection also lessens susceptibility to hot spots or irritation thanks to the new stitchless design in this area.
 Speaking of stitching, version 2 has gone stitchless in the overlays on the forefoot, which lessens potential irritation to the foot.